Teaching Visual Skills

 - Learning skills and strategies for investigating Research and Practice

-- Developing Depth before embarking on projects of their own choice
+- Finding a Focus when embarking on projects of their own choice, and Uncovering Bigger Ideas

 Try some of the pages in this website dedicated to introducing students to conceptual understanding.
 The ToK section of the site has lots of thought provoking activities and questions